Skip to main content

 Trust Based Philanthropy from the Grantee Perspective

 All companies engage in philanthropy to some extent, but how can you build trust within your community?
 The Ally Charitable Foundation serves as an important platform to promote lasting, equitable change in local communities through a wide range of grants.
 In 2022, they committed a total of $3.4 million to support organizations focused on promoting economic mobility through financial education, workforce development, and affordable housing initiatives.
-In this session, Mike Rizer, executive director of corporate affairs at Ally Financial, will discuss Ally’s journey with trust-based philanthropy.
-He will also interview three partners to discuss its impact on Detroit and Charlotte.
+In this session, Mike Rizer, executive director of corporate citizenship at Ally Financial, will discuss Ally’s journey with trust-based philanthropy.
+He will also interview partners to discuss its impact on Detroit and Charlotte.

 FEATURING